API security · private pilot

 - Define who can review `partial` and `needs_review` results.

-- Provide a security and deletion contact for the pilot.
+- Provide security and incident contacts for the pilot.

 Materials available during qualification